News, research & events Safer Roads Safer People Safer Equipment Safety Co-ordination

 There are other studies that also confirm the benefits of protective clothing (e.g.Hurt et al, 1981; Zettas et al, 1979; Otte & Middlehavre, 1987; Hell & Lob, 1993).

-Down load a full copy of our report on protective clothing and injury reduction from our Publications on the right of this page.
+Down load a full copy of our report on protective clothing and injury reduction from link below.
 Go to Reference List if you would like to find out more about these studies.

 • Nothing can protect you from the impact of hitting a solid object at high speed.